fastly/next-compute-js/README.md

 ## Next.js Versions

-Next.js is under active development, and it makes fairly frequent updates to its internals, and sometimes those changes cause next-compute-js to break.
+Next.js is under active development, and it makes fairly frequent updates to its internals.
+Sometimes those changes cause incompatibilities with the current version of `next-compute-js`.

-While newer versions of Next.js _may_ work, this version of next-compute-js supports Next.js **12.2.5**.
+While newer versions of Next.js _may_ work, this version of `next-compute-js` supports Next.js **12.2.5**.

 See the following table for compatibility: